How To: Promotions Deliverability with Gmail Promotions Tab, Annotations, and Carousels

-A benefit of having your marketing emails in Gmail's Promotions tab is that recipients will anticipate that the coming emails will be promotional in nature.
-Therefore, if someone is actively checking this tab, it is safe to assume they are interested in receiving offers.
+Placing marketing emails in Gmail's Promotions tab signals to recipients that future emails will be promotional.
+If someone is actively checking this tab, it is safe to assume they are interested in receiving offers.
 You can use this to your advantage by offering sales, discounts, trials, events, and other promotions with clear and direct subject lines.
 This strategy may even improve your email open rates, despite the emails being in the Promotions tab.

-What are the benefits of using Gmail's Promotions Tab?
+What are the benefits of using Gmail Promotions Tab?

 - Increased email visibility: Although promotional emails are filtered into the Promotions tab, they are still visible to users and can be easily accessed with a single click.
-This ensures that promotional emails are not hidden or marked as spam, making them easily noticeable by recipients and potentially leading to higher open rates and engagement.
+This ensures that promotional emails are not hidden or marked as spam.

-- Facilitated brand exposure: Promotions tab provides a prime opportunity for brands to showcase their promotions and offers in a visually appealing and organized manner.
-With well-crafted subject lines, sender names, and preview snippets, brands can entice users to open their promotional emails and engage with their offers.
+- Facilitated brand exposure: The promotions tab provides a prime opportunity for brands to showcase their promotions and offers in a visually appealing and organized manner.
+With well-crafted subject lines, sender names, and preview snippets, brands can entice users to open their promotional emails better.

 - Better conversions: Emails sent to the Promotions tab tend to have better conversion rates as customers who intentionally open the tab have a higher buying intention.
 If your promotional content is combined with a flood of personal and social updates from friends and family, your message will likely get overlooked or deleted faster.

-Therefore, instead of avoiding Gmail’s Promotions tab, embrace it and take advantage of features prepared to make your email promotional campaigns more engaging.
+The Promotions tab is NOT a spam folder.
+When your emails land there, you prove that their content is valuable and legitimate.
+So, instead of avoiding Gmail’s Promotions tab, take advantage of features prepared to make your email promotional campaigns more engaging – annotations and carousels.

-Deal annotation is a feature in Gmail that allows marketers to add special annotations or tags to their promotional emails to highlight deals or discounts.
+Deal annotations allow marketers to add special annotations or tags to their promotional emails to highlight deals or discounts.
 These annotations are displayed prominently in the subject line or preview snippet of the email, making it easier for users to quickly identify and understand the promotional offer without opening the email.

 Deal annotations may include information such as percentage discounts, coupon codes, or time-limited offers and are designed to attract users' attention and entice them to open the email to learn more about the deal.